BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/20-05-27-Localization and Spatial Awareness in Computer Vision.md

 ## Submission Deadline

 Papers are invited covering aspects of Localization and Spatial Awareness in Computer Vision.
 Abstracts are not published and re-presentation of previous work is acceptable.
-Please submit a title and abstract via <https://forms.gle/6ZQd9KM5ABqWfm958> by 18th March.

 ## Meeting Location